The Sleeping Habits of Successful People – They’re Not What You’d Think

 Of course, the world is mostly set up for early bird success.
 But you can find ways to build a career and life that fulfills you as a night person.
 Living close to work means you can get a little extra sleep instead of waking up early for the commute.
 Or you can ask to work from home a couple days a week in order to get up a bit later and still start work on time.
 Another option is selecting a job that operates on a different schedule from regular office hours.
 Some employers may even be willing to offer flexibility in what specific hours you work, as long as you are getting in a full work day.
 It never hurts to ask.

-And Mr. Obama didn’t squander his morning time, either.
+And President Obama didn’t squander his morning time, either.
 Once he was up, he states that he would hit the gym to get his day started.
 It is true that exercise reduces stress levels and increases energy.
 So even if you can’t get a full night’s rest, don’t skip that workout.

 William Howard Taft was overweight during his presidency.
 In fact, he holds the record for the heaviest US president to date.
 And the extra weight took a toll on his sleep.
 That’s no surprise.
 Being overweight is known to contribute to sleep problems like snoring, sleep apnea, and restless leg syndrome.
 When it comes to nighttime breathing issues, extra fat tissue around the neck can close off part of the airway at night, leading to snoring and apnea, a temporary stop in breathing.